mryellow/jekyll-feed/README.md

 A Jekyll plugin to generate an JSON feed of your Jekyll posts

+Not intending to register this with rubygems.
+Simply to meet requirements for another project.

+Feel free to fork, improve and distribute.

 ## Installation

 Add this line to your site's Gemfile: